Tucker Carlson Takes Over For Megyn Kelly On Fox News

 During his career in the media, the former bowtie-wearing journalist worked for MSNBC, PBS, and CNN, and he is the founder of The Daily Caller website as well as being a former Dancing With the Stars contestant.

 Carlson’s ratings have doubled competing programs on CNN and MSNBC combined, The Wrap noted.
-The 7 p.m. show averaged approximately 3.3 million viewers with Carlson in the anchor chair.
+The 7 p.m. show averages approximately 3.3 million viewers with Carlson in the anchor chair.

 “Mr. Carlson’s selection is a swift conclusion to an anchor sweepstakes that only emerged on Tuesday, when Ms. Kelly, the No. 2 anchor in cable news ratings, behind her colleague Bill O’Reilly, announced that she would be leaving Fox for NBC News,” the New York Times explained.